-Example: If a data subject is requesting a copy of his or her personal data processed through video surveillance at the entrance of a shopping mall with 30 000 visitors per day, the data subject should specify when he or she passed the monitored area within approximately a twohour-timeframe.
+Example: If a data subject is requesting a copy of his or her personal data processed through video surveillance at the entrance of a shopping mall with 30 000 visitors per day, the data subject should specify when he or she passed the monitored area within approximately a one-hour-timeframe.
 If the controller still processes the material a copy of the video footage should be provided.
 If other data subjects can be identified in the same material then that part of the material should be anonymised (for example by blurring the copy or parts thereof) before giving the copy to the data subject that filed the request.

-Example: If the controller is automatically erasing all footage for example within 2 days, a data subject may only get access to that very information [that the material has been deleted] if the request is presented to the controller post those 2 days.
+Example: If the controller is automatically erasing all footage for example within 2 days, the controller is not able to supply footage to the data subject after those 2 days.
+If the controller receives a request after those 2 days the data subject should be informed accordingly.

+- 97.

-- 96. - Article 12 GDPR, excessive requests
+- Article 12 GDPR, excessive requests

-- In case of excessive or manifestly unfounded requests from a data subject, the controller may either charge a reasonable fee in accordance with Article 12 (5) (a) GDPR, or refuse to act on the request (Article 12 (5) (b) GDPR.
-The controller needs to be able to demonstrate the excessive or manifestly unfounded character of the request.
+- 98. In case of excessive or manifestly unfounded requests from a data subject, the controller may either charge a reasonable fee in accordance with Article 12 (5) (a) GDPR, or refuse to act on the request (Article 12 (5) (b) GDPR).
+The controller needs to be able to demonstrate the manifestly unfounded or excessive character of the request.